Facebook Business Manager is probably one of the most powerful yet most unpopular tools created by the social network.

 For example, imagine an agency with 20 staff that manages different Facebook accounts for 100 clients.
-Each client has different requirements: some need full administration of their pages, others require an analysis of their audience, while others are looking to run advertising campaigns.
+Each client has different requirements: some need full administration of their pages, others require an analysis of their audience, while others are looking to run advertising The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 Now imagine some of those 20 staff leave the agency and new employees arrive.

 Managing that scenario without Business Manager could be a real pain.
 Not to mention the risk of having someone manage a Facebook Page from a personal profile.
 How many times have you posted a comment on your Facebook Page, expecting Facebook to post it as your Page, while it was published from your own personal account?

 Business manager has been designed to avoid all this hassle by simplifying the process of adding users to different Facebook assets.

 To understand Business Manager, it helps to consider it as a “virtual agency” rather than a “platform.”

 Just as an agency always has an owner or head of company (CEO, President, etc.) Business Manager also requires this – an individual who has the main role associated with Business Manager.

 This virtual agency is run similar to a brick and mortar agency: agencies work with a list of different clients (accounts) on a set of different projects (Pages, Ad Accounts) that are managed by employees (People).